Felanitx

-Felanitx (/ca-ES-IB/) is a municipality in the Spanish autonomous community of the Balearic Islands, located in the southeast of Majorca, 48 kilometres (30 miles) from the capital Palma de Mallorca.
+Felanitx (/ca-ES-IB/) is a municipality in the Spanish autonomous community of the Balearic Islands, located in the southeast of Mallorca, 48 km from the capital Palma de Mallorca.

 The town, dating back to the 13th century, lies near the medieval Sant Salvador Monastery with its Gothic architecture.

 Culture

 The St. Agustí convent was founded by Augustinians in the 17th century.
 In 1881 the Felanitx town council took over the church and celebrates that event every year.
 It's celebrated by performing Els Cavallets, a dance in which six Cavallets between 10 and 14 years of age, perform dances.
 The Cavallets wear a cardboard horse around their middles, dressed in a red shirt and a green hat.
 They dance around La Dama, a girl in a green dress with a red hat.
 There are nine different dances: es rollet, ses tres potadetes, s'envestida, es canvis, ses cadenilles, es passeig, es pas nou, esses velles and esses noves.

 The dances are accompanied by music played on the Xeremia, the Flabiol and the tambourine.

 They perform on the days of Santa Margalida and Sant Agustí.